-There are three core components of rabbit bedding material: the lining, the base, and the hay.
+Rabbit bedding is made up of three core components, the lining, the base and the hay.

-The lining, usually newspaper, covers the floor of the hutch, including areas that aren’t the sleeping compartment.
-This layer provides insulation, as well as making the clean-up far easier.
-Instead of having to sweep up every shaft of straw and hay, you will be able to simply roll the newspaper up and dispose of it all at once.
+The lining is usually newspaper or something similar, and it is placed on the floor of the hutch including areas that aren’t in the sleeping compartment.
+This layer provides insulation, as well as making the clean-up much easier.
+Instead of having to sweep away every last strand of straw, you can simply roll it all up into the newspaper and dispose of it all at once.

-The next requirement is some wood chippings, animal bedding, or a thin layer of straw.
-As with newspaper, this needs to be spread all over the hutch.
-If you opt for wood shavings, it’s best to make sure that the pieces are quite soft - your local pet shop is likely to store rabbit-friendly options.
-This layer helps absorb your rabbits’ urine so they’re not constantly getting wet.
+The second thing you’ll need are some wood chippings, animal bedding, or a thin layer of straw.
+Much like with the newspaper, this will need to be spread all over the hutch.
+If you choose to go for woodshavings, make sure the pieces are quite soft - most pet stores will stock rabbit friendly wood chippings.
+This layer acts as a sort of sponge and helps absorb the rabbit’s urine so that they’re not constantly getting wet.

-The final layer, and one that is only required in the sleeping compartment, is hay.
-This needs to form a very deep layer, especially in winter.
-It’ll help your pets keep nice and warm - however, as always, if you think it’s too cold outside then it’s best to bring them indoors.
+The final layer is only needed in the sleeping compartment, this is hay.
+The hay needs to form a deep layer, especially during the colder months.
+It helps keep your pets nice and warm - however, if you think that it is slightly too cold, then take your rabbits indoors.